AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/data-connection-customer-profiles-not-exported.md

 ### Query Event Data SaaS table

-Connect and execute the following SQL query to verify customer profile records appear in the `event_data_saas` table and that there are no errors:
+Connect and execute the following [!DNL SQL] query to verify customer profile records appear in the `event_data_saas` table and that there are no errors:

 ```sql